tml-tuebingen/nshap/README.md

 - The function that we want to explain
 - The training data or another sample from the data distribution
 - The target class (required here since 'predict_proba' has 2 outputs).
-- The number of samples that should be used to estimate the conditional expectation (Default: 1000)
+- The number of samples that should be used to estimate the expectation (Default: 1000)

-Equipped with a value function, we can compute $n$-Shapley Values.
+Equipped with a value function, we can now compute different kinds of interaction indices.
+Let's start with $n$-Shapley Values

 ```python
 n_shapley_values = nshap.n_shapley_values(X_test[0, :], vfunc, n=10)
 ```

+This function takes 3 arguments

+- The data point for which we want to compute the local explanation
+- The value function
+- The order of the interaction index

 The function returns an object of type ```InteractionIndex```.
-It is a python ```dict``` with some added functionallity.
+This is a python ```dict``` with some added functionallity.

 To get the interaction effect between features 2 and 3, simply call